Tellart/Resonate2015/README.md

 ### `connector` object

-The gem object is a singleton that abstract the controller of the ble modules.
+The connector object is a singleton that abstracts the controller of the ble modules.
-To retrieve the object call `getInstance` on gem.
+To retrieve the object call `getInstance` on connector.

 ```javascript
 connector.getInstance()